Characters of the Metroid series: Raven Beak

+TheGamer ranked Raven Beak as the 4th best Metroid character, describing him as being a "puppet master", and calling him "one of the most compelling figures to ever stand in [Samus'] way."

 Supporting characters

 Adam Malkovich

-Samus' former commanding officer in the Galactic Federation army.
-He only appears in person in Metroid: Other M, but plays a major role in the events of that game.
+Samus' former commanding officer in the Galactic Federation army, he only appears in person in Metroid: Other M, but plays a major role in the events of that game.
 At first, he does not accept Samus' assistance, but lets up after she defeats a hostile on the bridge.
 After this, he is responsible for authorizing the use of Samus' weapons, with the exceptions of the Seeker Missile and the Diffusion Beam, which are found instead, and the Gravity Feature, which Samus activates herself while leaving Sector Zero.
 He is generally cool and collected even when under fire, but some of this is temporarily lost when he sees Ridley on the control room monitor.
 He was nonetheless able to outwit James when he suddenly appears in the Control Room.
 Samus and Adam are shown to have had a very close relationship: Samus does not explicitly mention it herself, but he sees her as a daughter as she saw him as a father.
 It was this that drove him to first detach his ship and a space liner with three thousand passengers on board from a repair ship with his brother on board in the past, and enter Sector Zero of the Bottle Ship in Samus' place in the present: both of these actions were taken for the greater good, and for the good of Samus herself.
 Upon entering Sector Zero, he activates the laboratory's self-destruct protocol, sacrificing himself.
 While Samus vows not to grieve his death, she also vows not to forget him, and gives him a thumbs up sign instead of a thumbs down, indicating that she knows what he would have wanted: for her to live her life for the both of them.
 In Metroid Fusion, it is revealed that the Navigation Computer of the ship is Adam Malkovich's consciousness in computer form.
 This computer consciousness returns in Metroid Dread, albeit impersonated for most of the game by Raven Beak.